Val226/Week-10-Project/README.md

 The theme I'm going to use with this project is cats.
 My table is going to have columns for:
-  - Owner's Name

   - Cat's Name
   - Cat's Age
-  - Cat's Favorite Toy
+  - Fun fact about the cat

 The form is going to be so you can add your own cat's information to the table.